flowsion/api/README.md

 All URLs start with `https://app.floatschedule.com/api/f1/`

-F1 represents the version number.
+'f1' represents the version number.
 If we update the version, we'll update this number and continue to support those previous.

 If you were to make a request for all people on your account it would look like this:

 `https://app.floatschedule.com/api/f1/people`

+Content-Type must be defined in the header of requests that contain data:

+`Content-Type: application/x-www-form-urlencoded`

+The Accept header should be set to application/json since that is the supported return format of the API.

+`Accept: application/json`

 Identify Yourself
 -----------------

 We like to know who you are so we can contact you if there's any issues or opportunities.
 Please include a 'User-Agent' header with the name of your application and a contact email.
 Here's a sample:

-    User-Agent: Yaron's People Import Integration (yaron@pixelpaddock.com)
+`User-Agent: Yaron's People Import Integration (yaron@pixelpaddock.com)`

 Request Limits